viljamivuorre/O4-client/README.md

 Note that not all details of the implementation are visible in this diagram.

+> Note that this client does not support the reply-to chat messages.
+UI does not provide any means to reply to a specific previous received message.
+Nor does the UI show if an incoming message is a reply to a previous sent or received message.

 ## Building the client

 Build the client from command line: